Casey Australia Tours is one of Western Australia’s most experienced coach tour operators, showing off their spectacular state since 1973.

 Your Nullarbor begins as you head towards Maralinga test site.
 Camp under the stars, and enjoy remote Australia in comfort.
 Reaching Maralinga learn more about this dark chapter in Australia’s history.

-Inclusions: Airfares to Adelaide, Entry to Maralinga, Koondala Cave, Eucla Telegraph station, Cockelbiddy Cave, Camping & Motel Accomodation, 10 evening meals, 10 breakfasts, 5 lunches.
+Inclusions: Airfares to Adelaide, Entry to Maralinga, Koondala Cave, Eucla Telegraph station, Cocklebiddy Cave, Camping & Motel Accommodation, 10 evening meals, 10 breakfasts, 5 lunches.

 From $5250 to $5290